Chuvvi/ShopifyBackendChallenge/README.md

 * Express-Handlebars
 * MongoDB

-The dependencies can be installed using the command "npm install" or just "npm i"
+The dependencies can be installed by using the command "npm install" or just "npm i"

+The website can also be directly accessed at https://shopifybackendchallenge.chuvvi.repl.co/